“Hard to get in without perfect Swedish”

 Via the Jobbsprånget program, trilingual Assaf was matched with Direct Link, which works with customers outside the Nordic region − in Europe, Asia and the United States.

 The assignment Assaf has been working on so far involves writing Direct Link’s Supplier Code of Conduct.
 He has also prepared a framework for how Direct Link is to work with sustainability in the future by setting goals in the field of sustainability and identifying suitable initiatives for Direct Link.

-As regards Assaf’s language skills, Maria has not found it to be an issue.
 Everyone speaks Swedish during coffee breaks, which not only gives him the chance to practice his Swedish skills, but also helps him get to know his colleagues a little better and to find out more about Swedish society in general.
-English is the principal language used during work, but Swedish is spoken at many meetings and used in emails, and Assaf uses the context to follow the gist of the conversation.
+English is the principal language used during work, but Swedish is spoken at many meetings and used in emails.
+Assaf used the context to follow the gist of the conversation.